Skip to main content

 Commission Structure

-LPT offers two distinct commission plans, which agents select based on their production level and preferences:
+LPT Realty offers two distinct commission plans, and agents select based on production level and operational preferences.

-• 80/20 split until you reach the annual production cap
+• 80/20 split until the annual production cap is reached

 • $195 per-transaction fee both pre-cap and post-cap